pucelle/vscode-css-navigation/README.md

 | `alwaysIncludeGlobPatterns`       | A glob pattern, which always use `/` as a path separator, files matched will always be included even they match `excludeGlobPatterns` or listed in `.gitignore` or `.npmignore`.
 You may use this to include some special codes inside `node_modules`.
 | `searchAcrossWorkspaceFolders`    | When `false` by default, only search CSS definition in current workspace folder.
 If your workspace folder requires css references from another workspace folder in current workspace, you should set this to `true`.
 | `ignoreSameNameCSSFile`           | When `true` by default, e.g.: If 'the-name.scss and 'the-name.css', which share the same basename, are exist in the same directory, the 'the-name.css' will be skipped.
 If you prefer compiling Scss or Less file to the same name CSS file, this would be helpful.
-| `ignoreCustomElement`             | When `true` by default, custom element definitions in CSS will be ignored, such that it will go to it's defined place directly.
+| `ignoreCustomElement`             | When `true` by default, custom element CSS definitions will be ignored, it will not provide definition and completion, such that it goes to it's custom-element defined place directly which has implemented by other plugins.
 | `ignoreFilesBy`                   | Specifies this to ignore files and directories list in `.gitignore` or `.npmignore` when looking for css definitions.
 Default value is `[".gitignore"]`.
 | `enableLogLevelMessage`           | Whether enables log level message, set it to `true` for debugging.
 | `enableGoToDefinition`            | Whether enables goto definition service, default value is `true`.